cheremin/scalarization/README.md

 You can pause at this point in the beginning, and try.
-Without parameters, there is little difference between running scenario with `ForkingMain` or `AllocationBenchmarkMain` runners, so better to run with `AllocationBenchmarkMain`, since it allows you to debug (`ForkingMain` forks dedicated jvm process for each scenario run, so debugging is not easy)
+Without parameters, there is little difference between running scenario with `ForkingMain` or `AllocationBenchmarkMain` runners, so better to run with `AllocationBenchmarkMain`, since it allows you to debug (`ForkingMain` forks dedicated jvm process for each scenario run, making debugging harder)

 Next option is to specify parameters space for scenario.
 In you scenario class you should specify